3DOM-FBK/deep-image-matching/README.md

 ## DEEP-IMAGE-MATCHING

 Multivew matcher for COLMAP.
-Support both deep-learning based and hand-crafted local features and matchers and export keypoints and matches directly in a COLMAP database.
+Support both deep-learning based and hand-crafted local features and matchers and export keypoints and matches directly in a COLMAP database or to Agisoft Metashape by importing the reconstruction in Bundler format.
 It supports both CLI and GUI.

 Key features: